Complaints about student services

 Your feedback helps us improve our services for all students.

-Te Herenga Waka—Victoria University of Wellington has processes in place to resolve issues as quickly as possible, and we want to ensure these issues don’t happen again—to you or another student.
+Te Herenga Waka—Victoria University of Wellington has processes in place to resolve issues as quickly as possible, and we want to ensure these issues don’t happen again—to you or other students.

-Possible outcomes of a student raising a concern could include:
+Possible outcomes when a student raises a concern could include:

-- consideration of the complaint and subsequent changes to service delivery
+- consideration of the concern and subsequent improvements to service delivery

 - training and upskilling staff

-- an apology or any other action to repair harm, relieve distress and enhance student wellbeing and experience.
+- an apology or any other actions to repair harm, relieve distress, and enhance student wellbeing and experience.

 Accommodation service complaints